Breeder Advocacy, Legislation, and ASC Position Statements

 *Credit to the Golden Retriever Club of America

-The American Spaniel Club encourages responsible dog ownership
+The American Spaniel Club encourages responsible dog ownership.

 ASC believes that owning a Spaniel is a rewarding experience that brings great joy and happiness to any household.
 With dog ownership comes long-term emotional and financial commitment and a variety of responsibilities.
 Accordingly, we encourage potential owners to closely evaluate their lifestyle before deciding to obtain a spaniel.